HeinvR/BicepMainDemo/BuildingBlocks/LandingZone/Main/README.md

 -------------- | -------- | -----------
 location       | Yes      | Location to deploy.
 Within Ekco NL, "westeurope" is mostly used.
 CustomerShort  | Yes      | The Customer ShortName.
-This name is used as a prefix for naming resources. - Value must be between 3 and 6 characters in length and may contain letters only. vnetName       | No       | The name of the vNet that will be deployed.
+This name is used as a prefix for naming resources. - Value must be between 3 and 6 characters in length and may contain letters only.
+DeployvNet     | No       | Specifies if the default vNet needs to be deployed.
+DeployCustomerBackupVault | No       | Specifies if the default CustomerBackupVault needs to be deployed.
+DeployEkcoBackupVault | No       | Specifies if the default EkcoBackupVault needs to be deployed.
+DeployEkcoMGTResources | No       | Specifies if Ekco management resources need to be deployed.
+This value typically is set to true if Ekco is managing the subscription.
+The following resources will be deployed: - Managed Identity for automation purposes - Log analytics workspace for logging purposes - Azure Key Vault for storing secrets - Azure storage account for temporary of cheap storage vnetName       | No       | The name of the vNet that will be deployed.
 The default value is *customershort*-net-main and can be overwritten using this parameter. vnetRGName     | No       | The name of the resourcegroup where the networking resources will be deployed in.
 The default value is *customershort*-net-main-rg and can be overwritten using this parameter. addressPrefix  | No       | The AddressPrefix of the vNet.
 This prefix **must** be of type array and the first prefix **must** have a CIDR of /16.
 De default addressPrefix is ['10.1.0.0/16'] and can be overwritten using this parameter.
+VPNGateWaySku  | No       | Sku of the VPN Gateway VPNGwActiveActiveMode | No       | Specify whether the gateway needs to be deployed in Active-active mode.
+Active-active gateways have two Gateway IP configurations and two public IP addresses.
 DeployPrivateSubnet | No       | Specifies whether the 'PrivateSubnet' needs to be deployed.
 The default value for this parameter is 'true'.
 The following VM's typically will be deployed in this subnet. - Customer and/or Ekco managed Application servers. - Customer and/or Ekco managed SQL servers. - Customer and/or Ekco managed Custom servers.
-DeployGatewaySubnet | No       | Specifies whether the 'GatewaySubnet' needs to be deployed.
+DeployGatewaySubnetAndVpnGw | No       | Specifies whether the 'GatewaySubnet' needs to be deployed.
 This value needs to be set to 'true' when you want to deploy a Azure VPN Gateway resource.
 The default value for this parameter is 'false'.
 DeployVPNPointToSiteSubnet | No       | Specifies whether the 'VPNPointToSiteSubnet' needs to be deployed.
 This value needs to be set to 'true' when you want to deploy a point-to-site-vpn solution.
 The default value for this parameter is 'false'.
 DeployAzureFireWallSubnet | No       | Specifies whether the 'AzureFireWallSubnet' needs to be deployed.
 This value needs to be set to 'true' when you want to deploy Azure Firewall.
 The default value for this parameter is 'false'.
 DeployAzureBastionSubnet | No       | Specifies whether the 'AzureBastionSubnet' needs to be deployed.
 This value needs to be set to 'true' when you want to deploy Azure Bastion.
 The default value for this parameter is 'false'.